OpenLightingProject/ola/plugins/kinet/README.md

 and Port Out as V2.

 In general, it is highly recommended to use the Port Out mode if your power supply supports it.
+Only very old devices do not support Port Out mode, so it is recommended to try Port Out mode first.
 OLA defaults to DMX Out mode for backwards compatibility reasons.
 Note that some newer devices only support the Port Out protocol.
 On some devices it is also necessary to use the Port Out protocol in order to address all of the connected fixtures if the number of channels required exceeds one universe.

 Note that for the DMX Out mode the universe option on the power supply will be ignored, as this plugin only supports unicast DMX Out packets destined for the